Congress of Racial Equality: March in Cicero, Illinois

 On September 4, 1966, Robert Lucas and fellow members of CORE led activists through Cicero, Illinois, to pressure the city of Chicago's white leaders into making solid commitments to open housing.
 Shortly before the march, Chicago city officials, including Mayor Richard J. Daley, negotiated a Fair Housing agreement with Martin Luther King Jr., James Bevel, Al Raby and others in exchange for an end of demonstrations.
 Robert Lucas and other members of CORE felt that the march was strategically necessary and proceeded with it anyway.
 The march is documented in the 1966 short documentary film Cicero March, which was added to the National Film Registry in 2013.

 Bay Area, California Chapters of CORE

 CORE chapters in several Bay Area cities were instrumental in organizing civil rights protests throughout the area in the 1960s.
 Along with other local organizations, Bay Area CORE members targeted businesses that refused to change discriminatory hiring practices.
 Picketers demanded that businesses including Mel's Drive-in, Sheraton Palace, and Bank of America hire more minorities and provide opportunities for employment in higher level positions.
 Bay Area chapters also organized protests to show support and solidarity with civil rights organizers throughout the country.
+Organizers in the Bay Area targeted Crown Zellerbach(CZ)'s San Francisco headquarters to support CORE efforts in Bogalusa, Louisiana.
+Bogalusa was a CZ company town later known as "Klantown USA", where Civil Rights organizers protested layoffs and racist violence.

+In 1967 the annual CORE convention was held in Oakland, California from June 30 to July 4.
+Inspired by the founding of the Black Panther Party and the growing Black Power movement, the convention was titled "Black Power: Blueprint for Survival."